MonsterBatch/LifeBox/README.md

 # LifeBox

-A Android App for run small mobile phone.
-It can download game from remote server can run in phone which not install.
+A Android App for runing some small games.
+It can download games from remote server and run it in mobile phone with not install.